jballas/120-work/final-project-proposal/final-project-proposal.md

 December 5th: Play testing on forum, with friends and family.

 My deadline for coding the main game features is November 27th, which is when I usually submit my homework.
+I'll continue to work on implimenting my other ideas, such as obstacles.
 Then I want to focus on the artwork, sound and other presentation elements, like having a main page link to the game, and an about.
-I'll impliment any feedback suggestions on the weekend before the deadline, and impliment any other ideas, such as obstacles, before final submission.
+I'll impliment any feedback suggestions on the weekend before the deadline for final submission.

 ### Art

-I'll need to make a sprite animation for Lucy and Edith.
+I'll need to make a sprite animation for Lillia and the fairies.
 I'll need to create a background.
 I'm going to do a 16 bit pixel artwork style.

-I would also like to have a main page sketch, featuring both Lucy and Edith.
-I'd like to see a loop animation of Edith chasing Lucy across the screen.
+I would also like to have a main page sketch, featuring both Lillia and the fairies.
+I'd like to see a loop animation of fairies chasing Lillia across the screen.

 ### Sound

-I need to find background music, and simple sound effects, such as when Lucy sucessfully reaches the goal, and when Edith catches her.
+I need to find background music, and simple sound effects, such as when Lillia sucessfully reaches the goal, and when the fairies catches her.

-### Other ideas
+### Other ideas, Questions and Concerns

 Should I make obstacles inside the room to limit the player's ability to get to the goal?

 I want to have a static background.
 What size should my screen be?

 Should I have a way to refresh the game, or a reset button?
 What about making a return to main menu button?

 Where do I show people the game controls?
 On the main menu screen?
 Can I make a About page that includes the controls?

-What about other enemies?
-I could make other ghosts, such as a ghost that only moves on the X-axis or a ghost that mirrors your movement.

-Can I somehow program other difficulty levels for Edith?

-Can I add in another element to the game where Edith talks to you and you can respond to her while you're trying to move the character around the screen?
+**A Second Game within the game **

+If there is only one fairy on screen, the game is too easy.
+If there are ten fairies the game is too hard.
+Right now I have five of them and that balances out nicely, if possible, if I have time, I'd like to code in more of a challenge for people.
+Difficulty levels.

+What if I made a way to change how many fairies show up?
+It could start with ten fairies, and then when you fail to reach the goal you can retry the game as is, or you could have a second option where you try to reason with the fairies.

+Then I'd make a conversation game, where you can talk to the fairies and 'cure' their illnesses, or convince they to leave one by one.
+You'd do this with props and a conversation tree.
+Where you have to pick the right answer to convince the fairies to leave you alone.
+If you do convince one to leave, it would 'splice' it from the array and you could continue the game with one less fairy.
+You could even get rid of all ten of them if you wanted.
+Ten different conversations?
+Yikes, that would be a challenge.

+I'll consider how to make this work.
+If I can figure out the basic coding for a text based game.

 ## Research